-The Venice Commission has been requested by the Office of the High Representative to give an opinion on the compatibility of the Constitutions of the two Entities of Bosnia and Herzegovina (hereafter referred to as B.H.), ie. the Federation of Bosnia and Herzegovina (hereafter referred to as R.S.), with the Constitution of B.H. as established as part of the Dayton Agreements.
-The present text was prepared on the basis of written contributions by the rapporteurs and approved by the Working Party following discussions at a meeting in Paris on 27 June 1996 between the rapporteurs and representatives of the Office of the High Representative, of B.H., and F.B.H.
+The Venice Commission has been requested by the Office of the High Representative to give an opinion on the compatibility of the Constitutions of the two Entities of Bosnia and Herzegovina (hereafter referred to as B.H.), ie. the Federation of Bosnia and Herzegovina (hereafter referred to as F.B.H.) and the Republika Srpska (hereafter referred to as R.S.), with the Constitution of B.H. as established as part of the Dayton Agreements.
+The present text was prepared on the basis of written contributions by the rapporteurs, given preliminary approval by the Working Party following discussions at a meeting in Paris on 27 June 1996 between the rapporteurs and representatives of the Office of the High Representative, of B.H., and F.B.H. and revised following further discussions between a delegation of the Commission, consisting of Prof. Marko, Prof. Scholsem and Prof. Malinverni, and experts from B.H., F.B.H. and R.S. in Sarajevo on 27-28 August 1996.